 I cannot afford any distractions, Xanenax thought to himself.
 He began to walk away when he felt something he had almost forgotten was ever there: humanity.
 It was quiet, soft, and almost unnoticeable in the frozen-hot stillness of the emotions that Xanenax had tirelessly beaten into submission.
 But even beneath the layers of his own self-hatred, he felt it.

 Xanenax turned to look at the boy, lying in a Hæll that no child could dream of or deserve.
 He knew if he took the boy, he could not guarantee his safety, but he also knew that if he did not, the child would die.

-Several minutes later, Xanenax returned to the portal through which he had arrived, located in the remains of a destroyed city during the Rending and ignored the violent crackling from the portal’s contact with the human he carried over his shoulder as he passed through it.
+Several minutes later, Xanenax returned to the portal through which he had arrived, located in the remains of a city destroyed during the Rending, and ignored the violent crackling from the portal’s contact with the human he carried over his shoulder as he passed through it.

 The sun burned Eron’s eyes as he opened them.
 His limbs felt like lead, his lungs burned, and his head felt like it might explode as blood pounded into his brain.

 “I told you to jump further out from the rocks.”
 Sarya’s voice sounded like it came from a cavern, even though she was bent over right above him.

 Eron just stared at her flatly, quietly trying to shrink back into the murky blackness from which Sarya had pulled him.
 After Sarya had taunted and dared him to jump off of the waterfall that was their usual hangout, his pride dictated that he take her dare without even taking off his dark tunic, pants, or even his leather boots.
 He pretended to himself that it was the water he had nearly drowned from that tied up his brain, rather than the mouth to mouth Sarya had resuscitated him with.